liamproche/foster-journey-front-end/README.md

 FRIDAY
--Error handling <--NOTE: Check all api calls for try/catch blocks -User placement filter currently happens in the front-end.
-This should be changed to the backend so the API only fetches placements for specific user
+-Error handling <--NOTE: Check all api calls for try/catch blocks -Fix date format for placement start date and end date
--Same for foster parent and foster sibling models

--Fix date format for placement start date and end date

 SATURDAY